 Every four years, Special Olympics conducts a national summer games in the United States that includes athletes from all 52 US Programs.

-The 2022 Special Olympics USA Games will bring 3,500 athletes to the greater Orlando area to compete in a variety of sports at the ESPN Wide World of Sports Complex.
+The 2022 Special Olympics USA Games brought 3,500 athletes to the greater Orlando area to compete in a variety of sports at the ESPN Wide World of Sports Complex.

 In addition to competing on the national stage, Missouri athletes have the prestigious honor of representing their country on the global stage as part of the Special Olympics World Games.

 World Games usually happen every two years and alternate between summer and winter sports.
 We've had numerous athletes from Missouri compete with Special Olympics USA at World Games over the years.